-Note: If you’re experiencing brain fog and other symptoms that won’t go away after a concussion, we can help.
+If you’re experiencing brain fog and other symptoms that won’t go away after a concussion, we can help.
 On average, our patients improve by 75% after treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, schedule a consultation.

 What Does Brain Fog Feel Like and When Does It Happen?